Mike Holovak: Coaching career

 In 1964, Holovak added the duties of general manager to his job description.
 The Patriots improved to 10–3–1 (good for second behind Buffalo) and he was named AP AFL Coach of the Year.

 The team slipped to 4–8–2 in 1965, but rebounded into contention the next season with the addition of rookie running back Jim Nance.
 Needing only a victory in their final game against the New York Jets on December 17 to reach the AFL title contest, the Patriots instead saw their season end with a 38–28 upset loss.
 Despite missing the playoffs, Holovak was named UPI American Football League Coach of the Year and rewarded with a contract extension.

 Age finally caught up with the team over the next two years with the Patriots managing only a 7–20–1 record.
-The result was that Holovak was fired from both positions on January 7, 1969, ending his Patriots tenure with a mark of 52–46–9.
+The result was that Holovak was fired from both positions on January 7, 1969, ending his Patriots tenure with a mark of 53–47–9.
 As in his previous stint at Boston College, Holovak saw growing fan discontent, including chants of "Goodbye Mike", play a role in the decision.
+He was the winningest coach in Patriots history until Bill Belichick passed him in the 2005 season opener.

 In 1969, Holovak became the offensive backfield coach for the San Francisco 49ers.
 After two years with the 49ers, Holovak remained in the Bay Area by accepting the post of receivers coach with the Raiders on March 6, 1971.

 In 1972, he joined the New York Jets as a scout.
 He returned to sidelines the following year as running backs coach.
 Holovak moved to the front office in 1975, but when Jets head coach Lou Holtz resigned before the final game of the season, Holovak handled the duties in a 42–3 loss to the Cincinnati Bengals on December 12.